crf-devs/resop/README.md

 ### Run : after a first install

-You don't need to buld all the stack every time.
+You don't need to build all the stack every time.
 If there is no new vendor, you can simply run:

 ```bash
 make start